awsdocs/aws-java-developer-guide/doc_source/section-client-configuration.rst

 through the :aws-java-class:`ClientConfiguration` object.
 The majority of users will never need to tweak these values, but they are provided for advanced users.

-Optimal TCP buffer sizes for an application are highly dependent on network and OS configuration and capabilities.
-For example, most modern operating systems provide auto-tuning logic for TCP buffer sizes, which can have a big impact on performance for TCP connections that are held open long enough for the auto-tuning to optimize buffer sizes.
+Optimal TCP buffer sizes for an application are highly dependent on network and operating system configuration and capabilities.
+For example, most modern operating systems provide auto-tuning logic for TCP buffer sizes.This can have a big impact on performance for TCP connections that are held open long enough for the auto-tuning to optimize buffer sizes.

-Large buffer sizes (e.g., 2 MB) allow the OS to buffer more data in memory without requiring the remote server to acknowledge receipt of that information, so can be particularly useful when the network has high latency.
+Large buffer sizes (e.g., 2 MB) allow the operating system to buffer more data in memory without requiring the remote server to acknowledge receipt of that information, and so can be particularly useful when the network has high latency.

-This is only a *hint*, and the OS may choose not to honor it.
+This is only a *hint*, and the operating system might not to honor it.
 When using this option, users should always check the operating system's configured limits and defaults.
-Most OS's have a maximum TCP buffer size limit configured, and won't let you go beyond that limit unless you explicitly raise the max TCP buffer size limit.
+Most operating systems have a maximum TCP buffer size limit configured, and won't let you go beyond that limit unless you explicitly raise the maximum TCP buffer size limit.

-Many resources available to help with configuring TCP buffer sizes and operating system specific TCP settings, including:
+Many resources are available to help with configuring TCP buffer sizes and operating system-specific TCP settings, including the following:

 * `TCP Tuning and Network Troubleshooting <http://www.onlamp.com/pub/a/onlamp/2005/11/17/tcp_tuning.html>`_
 * `Host Tuning <http://fasterdata.es.net/host-tuning/>`_